 Growth and expansion were the primary focus during Rev. Dr. Paul Kiewit’s board presidency.
 The board often reaffirmed the ministry of providing care and security for all as they sought life enrichment funds from an ever-expanding base.
 Expansion on existing campuses was supported through special fund-raising efforts, and Rev. Dr. Kiewit and the board sought ways to enhance the opportunity to provide for seniors with limited income by enlarging both staff and geographic scope.
 Rev. Dr. Kiewit explains, “Board members gave generously of their time and expertise as God used each one to help fulfill our mission.”

 Rev. John Bertsch, 1999-2001

 Growth and progress continued during Rev. John Bertsch’s leadership.
-Management opportunities expanded and UCH gained two new long-term care communities — Four Winds in Jackson, Ohio, and Patriot Ridge in Fairborn.
+Management opportunities expanded and UCH gained two new long-term care communities — Four Winds in Jackson, Ohio, and Trinity Community at Fairborn (formerly Patriot Ridge) in Fairborn.
 Also, the development of Biimaadiiziiwiin in Ogema, Minnesota, and Omahacare in Macy, Nebraska, helped express the United Church of Christ’s historic ministry with Native Americans.
 Rev. Bertsch reflects, “My years with the board allowed me to become acquainted with so many wonderful people.
 It was a privilege to serve.”